Ashton, Gardner and Dyke: History

 Their follow-up single "Can You Get It" lacked the general boisterous appeal of "Resurrection Shuffle", and failed to chart.
 Nevertheless, Ashton Gardner and Dyke persevered and recorded three albums.
 The trio also backed Irish singer Jonathan Kelly on his 1970 debut album and the following year, they appeared together with other British jazz and rock musicians on Leigh Stephens' Cast of Thousands (1971).

-Also in the band for a period of time and on the cover of their "Best Of" cd was ex-Bee Gees guitarist Vince Melouney.
+With the release of their final studio album, What A Bloody Long Days It's Been, came a change to the band name, as they were credited on the album as Ashton, Gardner, Dyke and Co., as a way to incorporate their supporting musicians without changing the recognisable name.

 Their last recording together was a collaboration with Jon Lord on the soundtrack for a B movie, The Last Rebel, starring former gridiron star, Joe Namath.
 Ashton also appeared on Lord's first solo album Gemini Suite in 1972.
 The trio finally split the same year.

 Afterwards

 After the band's demise, Tony Ashton went on to play for Medicine Head, and was briefly in Family before teaming up again with Deep Purple's Jon Lord in Ashton & Lord.
 Later still he appeared with Lord and Purple's drummer Ian Paice as Paice Ashton Lord.
 Dyke and then Gardner joined Badger.

 Ashton died of cancer on 28 May 2001 in London, aged 55.
 Gardner also died of cancer on 24 October 2001, in Los Angeles, California, aged 53.